 Skip to Content

-Pressure washer engine not starting, what can it be:
+The pressure washer engine is not starting; what can it be:

 Common Troubleshooting steps:

-Most frequently, pressure washer engine solutions involve tuning and cleaning various components such as carburetor, filters, spark plugs, etc. We have listed the following troubleshooting steps that can certainly help resolve the problem.
+Most frequently, pressure washer engine solutions involve tuning and cleaning various components such as carburetor, filters, spark plugs, etc. We have listed the following troubleshooting steps to help resolve the problem.

 1. Defective spark plug: